 This summary of state licensure requirements is provided as a reference tool for our counseling students and graduates.
 Every effort is made to ensure this information is accurate and up to date.
 However, as licensing requirements are subject to change at any time, you are strongly encouraged to regularly check with the state licensing authority (provided above) for licensure requirements.

-Rhode Island has two levels of licensing: Licensed Clinical Mental Health Associate (LCMH-A) and Licensed Clinical Mental Health Counselor (LCMHC).
+Rhode Island has two levels of licensing: Licensed Clinical Mental Health Associate and Licensed Clinical Mental Health Counselor.
 For additional information see the licensure requirements on the State of Rhode Island Department of Health for links and resources.
-Below are the steps necessary to apply for Licensed Clinical Mental Health Associate (LCMH-A) after graduating with a Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) at University of Phoenix.
+Below are the steps necessary to apply for Licensed Clinical Mental Health Associate after graduating from the University of Phoenix Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) program.

 Exams:

-The National Clinical Mental Health Counselor Exam (NCMHCE) is required for licensure.
-Upon receipt of you completed license application, the Board will register you with NBCC for the next scheduled exam.
-You will receive notification of exam admittance, location, and directions from NBCC approximately ten days prior to the exam date.
-Results are sent to the Board in approximately six weeks, and then released to you by the Board.
+Upon receipt of your completed license application, the Board will register you with NBCC for the next scheduled exam.
+You will receive notification of exam admittance, location, and directions from NBCC prior to the exam date.
+Results are sent to the Board and then released to you by the Board.

 Apply for Licensure: